|Full time||1 year||1–4 days per week||September 2017|

-During your Accounting and Finance MSc, you will develop your understanding of the purpose and nature of financial accounting, modelling and reporting.
+During your Accounting and Finance MSc, you will develop your understanding of financial accounting, modelling and reporting, and how this integrates into a business environment.
 You will look at how theoretical and conceptual issues combine in the operational and practical activities of management accounting.

-You will also look at the political, economic, social, technological, legal and environmental factors which influence an organisation's social responsibilities and how they integrate with a company's strategic decision-making processes.
-In addition you will examine the core theories of finance and investment and how they can be used in practical decision-making contexts.
+You will also look at the political, economic, social, technological, legal and environmental factors that influence an organisation's social responsibilities and how they integrate with a company's strategic decision-making processes.
+You will examine the core theories of finance and investment, and how they can be used in practical decision-making.

-"From my first phone call to arrange an interview with my present employer, it quickly became apparent that without my Accounting and Finance MA it was very unlikely that such a large investment bank would respond to my application.
-When the interview came, I elaborated on the knowledge gained at Kingston – my interviewers were particularly impressed with the diversity this qualification contained."
+"From my first phone call to arrange an interview with my present employer, it quickly became apparent that without my Accounting and Finance MA it was very unlikely that such a large investment bank would respond to my application."
 Matthew Spencer, UBS Warburg

 Please note that this is an indicative list of modules and is not intended as a definitive list.
 Those listed here may also be a mixture of core and optional modules.

-This module will enable you to understand and prepare management information to support the decision-making in an organisation.
-You will be able to calculate the costs associated with both the manufacturing of products and the provision of services and to determine their price.
+This module will teach you how to understand and prepare management information to support decision making in an organisation.
+You will learn to calculate the costs associated with both manufacturing products and providing services, and their price.
 This module will expand your understanding of budgeting approaches and how budgets are produced.
-This module also covers effective performance management systems such as performance measures, to assist management-decision making.
+It also covers effective performance management systems, such as performance measures, to help with management-decision making.

-Market-based accounting deals with the interrelationship between capital markets and accounting information.
-In this module you will become familiar with important issues in empirical accounting research and then apply the underlying accounting and finance concepts in capital market settings.
-The module builds on the knowledge gained in the Financial Accounting and Financial Management module and provides the skills necessary to both the accounting and finance professions.
+Market-based accounting deals with the relationship between capital markets and accounting information.
+During this module, you will learn about important issues in empirical accounting research and then apply the underlying accounting and finance concepts in capital market settings.
+The module builds on the knowledge you will have gained in the Financial Accounting and Financial Management module, and provides the skills you will need for both the accounting and finance professions.

-This is a core module which takes place in two parts, the first and second terms.
-Part 1 will give you an underpinning and understanding of numerical techniques used in the business and finance world to help strategic decision-making.
+This is a core module which takes place in two parts during the first and second terms.
+Part one will give you an understanding of the numerical techniques used to help strategic decision-making in the business and finance world.
 It will give you the accounting, mathematical and statistical foundations you will need in accounting and finance over the course of your masters degree.
-Part 2 is about understanding research methodology and the methods and skills that you will need to complete your research project over the summer.
+Part two is about understanding research methodology, and the methods and skills that you will need to complete your research project over the summer.

 The corporate finance section will help develop your critical knowledge and understanding of the core theories and concepts in the field of corporate finance.
 It aims to develop your skills and ability to apply this knowledge and understanding in real corporate cases.

-The financial statement analysis section will develop your critical knowledge and understanding of accounting principles and enable you to analyse financial statements and reports using financial ratios and other metrics.
-You will assess corporate profitability and financial stability and to critically evaluate the corporate reporting choices.
+The financial statement analysis section will develop your critical knowledge and understanding of accounting principles, and enable you to analyse financial statements and reports using financial ratios and other metrics.
+You will assess corporate profitability and financial stability, and critically evaluate corporate reporting choices.

-This module will be especially useful for students interested in careers in the corporate or financial services sectors, as well as those interested in working as financial advisers, consultants or analysts.
+This module will be especially useful for students who are interested in careers in the corporate or financial services sectors, as well as those interested in working as financial advisers, consultants or analysts.

-The module aims to develop critical knowledge and understanding about international risk management around foreign exchange and interest rates.
-It covers evidence around foreign exchange and interest rates.
-The module will focus on how firms utilise risk management techniques and source debt on the international financial markets.
+The module helps you develop a critical understanding of international risk management around foreign exchange and interest rates.
+It will focus on how firms use risk management techniques and source debt on the international financial markets.